-- Buffet-style service is not yet permitted. - Dancing is not yet permitted, unless it is by a performer, hired by the establishment, who is following physical distancing requirements. - Singing or music may be performed by a person or group at the restaurant or bar, with restrictions, including barriers between the performers and patrons, physical distancing, and the cleaning of equipment between uses by members of the public.
-Private karaoke rooms are not yet permitted. - Do not pre-set tables; utensils should be rolled or packaged.
+- Buffet-style service is not yet permitted. - Dancing is not yet permitted, unless it is by a performer, hired by the establishment, who is following physical distancing requirements. - Singing or music may be performed by a person or group at the restaurant or bar, with restrictions, including barriers between the performers and patrons, physical distancing and the cleaning of equipment between uses by members of the public.
+Private karaoke rooms are not yet permitted. - Do not pre-set tables; utensils should be rolled or packaged. - Use single-use paper menus, menu-boards, or chalkboards, instead of regular menus.